BM (rapper): 2016–2020: Debut with Kard, Solo activities

-2021-present: Solo debut with The First Statement
+2021–present: Solo debut with The First Statement

 BM revealed the first teaser image for his debut solo single "Broken Me" through his Instagram account on April 29, 2021.
 He has stated that the song is a reflection of his internal struggles, sharing about how the track is about "fighting a war" with oneself.
 On June 30, DSP Media released a documentary video detailing the behind-the-scenes work of BM for his upcoming single album, The First Statement.
-BM then collaborated with AleXa when he featured in the music video of her single "Xtra" which was the title track of her album ReviveR released on July 1.
+BM then collaborated with AleXa when he featured in the music video of her single "Xtra", which was the title track of her album ReviveR released on July 1.
 The following day, BM released his debut single album The First Statement, with its lead single "13IVI".
 The First Statement is accompanied the deep house-inspired song "Body Movin'" and the Korean-language version of his debut single, "Broken Me", with BM penning the lyrics of all three tracks and also participating in the songwriting and composition for each song.

 On January 21, 2022, BM released his new digital single "Lost in Euphoria".

 On August 9, 2022, BM released his second single album Strangers, with its eponymous lead single.
 Strangers is accompanied the hip hop-inspired song "Bad Intentions", with BM penning the lyrics of all two tracks and also participating in the songwriting and composition for each song.

 Other ventures

-BM went viral in March 2019 after responding to a fan's question during an Instagram Live regarding his preferred body part in working out, in which he humorously responded by referring to his chest area, eventually sparking a meme known as the "Big Tiddie Committee" after he acknowledged other male idols with a similar physique, such as Monsta X member Shownu, soloist Wonho, NU'EST's Baekho, Seventeen's Mingyu, Pentagon's Hongseok, Stray Kids's Bang Chan, The Rose's Woosung, BTS's RM, among others.
+BM went viral in March 2019 after responding to a fan's question during an Instagram Live regarding his preferred body part in working out, in which he humorously responded by referring to his chest area, eventually sparking a meme known as the "Big Tiddie Committee" after he acknowledged other male idols with a similar physique, such as Monsta X's Shownu, soloist Wonho, NU'EST's Baekho, Seventeen's Mingyu, Pentagon's Hongseok, Stray Kids' Bang Chan, The Rose's Woosung, BTS' RM, among others.
 After meeting a fan during the Los Angeles stop of Kard's US tour in October 2019 who revealed that she was undergoing chemotherapy for breast cancer, BM began selling "Big Tiddie Gang" merchandise through his apparel brand Staydium, with a share of the proceeds going to breast cancer research and awareness.
 As of April 2020, BM and Staydium have donated $20,533.75 to the Breast Cancer Research Foundation.

 Staydium launched another collaboration to raise funds for a non-profit organization in December 2020, the Healers X Staydium collection.
-Similar to the "Big Tiddie Gang" merchandise, part of the proceeds from this movement will go towards a non-profit organization called #STOMPOUTBULLYING.
+Similar to the "Big Tiddie Gang" merchandise, part of the proceeds from this movement will go towards the non-profit organization #STOMPOUTBULLYING.